Salteñas

 Preparation:

-ground black pepper, oregano, and salt.
-Let cook for ten minutes over low heat so that the
+oregano, and salt.
+Let cook for ten minutes over low heat so that

 DOUGH